treffynnon/PHP-at-Job-Queue-Wrapper/README.markdown

 Running the Tests
 ------------------

 To run the test you will need to install the PHPUnit framework, which is easily done via PEAR.
-Once PHPUnit is installed you can simply run:
+Once PHPUnit (now updated to run in PHPUnit 3.6 and above) is installed you can simply run:

     phpunit Tests